A Neuro-Symbolic Framework for Answering Graph Pattern Queries in Knowledge Graphs: Introduction

 \section{Introduction}

-Knowledge graphs play a crucial role in representing knowledge within organizations and communities.
-Their usage is now widespread both in industry and in the scientific community \citep{Fensel_2020,Hogan_2021}.
-Knowledge graphs model information as nodes, which represent entities of interest, and edges, that represent relations between entities.
-During the creation of knowledge graphs, however, information may be stale or conflicting, and certain sources of data may have not been integrated yet.
-As a consequence, knowledge graphs tend to be \emph{incomplete} in the sense that some of the entities or relations occurring in the application domain may not be present in the graph.
-We refer to \citet{Ren-Survey_2023} for statistics about missing information in knowledge graphs.
+Knowledge graphs are prevalent in both industry and the scientific community, playing a crucial role in representing organizational knowledge \citep{Fensel_2020,Hogan_2021}.
+They model information as nodes (entities) and edges (relations between entities).
+However, many applications using knowledge graphs encounter the issue of \emph{missing} information.
+As knowledge graphs are created or updated, their information may become stale or conflicting, and certain data sources might not be integrated yet.
+Consequently, knowledge graphs often remain \emph{incomplete}, lacking some entities or relations relevant to the application domain \citep{Ren-Survey_2023}.

-A particularly important reasoning task on knowledge graphs is the \emph{answering of queries}.
-Traditional query answering methods, especially those from the data management and semantic web literature, focus on only extracting the information that can be derived from the knowledge \emph{present} in the graph~\citep{gdbs-survey2017,Hogan_2021, survey-aidan-rdf-engines}.
-Given the incomplete character of knowledge graphs, these methods hence fail to address the need to reason about unknown information.
-This limits their usefulness in many application domains \citep{nickel2015review}.
+A particularly important reasoning task on knowledge graphs is \emph{answering queries}.
+Traditional query answering methods, especially those from data management and semantic web literature, focus on symbolic queries specified in specific symbolic query languages, and on extracting the information that can be derived from the knowledge \emph{present} in the graph~\citep{gdbs-survey2017,Hogan_2021, survey-aidan-rdf-engines}.
+Given the incomplete nature of knowledge graphs, these methods fail to address the need to reason about unknown information, reducing their usefulness in many application domains \citep{nickel2015review}.

-This observation has spurred the development of numerous machine learning approaches to query answering, e.g.~\citet{DBLP:conf/nips/HamiltonBZJL18,query2box,ren2020beta,conE,zhu2022neural}.
-We focus on a recently proposed family of approaches, namely, the \emph{neuro-symbolic} models.
-They rely on trained (e.g.\ neural) architectures to execute atomic queries, and combine them with modules that simulate the symbolic logical operators in queries.
-These approaches have shown promising performance and, more importantly, produce more interpretable models.
-We refer to \citet{Ren-Survey_2023} for a comprehensive recent survey on neural and neuro-symbolic approaches for query answering over incomplete knowledge graphs.

-State-of-the-art neuro-symbolic approaches, however, only support a restricted class of queries, namely, \emph{anchored tree-like} queries\footnote{These queries are also referred simply as \emph{tree-like} in the literature.
-We reserve the term tree-like for the generalization where the anchored condition is lifted.} \citep{Ren-Survey_2023}.
-Figure \ref{fig:query_patterns}a shows an example of an anchored tree-like query.
-Although tree-like queries already capture interesting properties in graphs, they are not capable of checking more complex properties such as the existence of triangles or of multiple edges between entities.
-The development of neuro-symbolic approaches for more complex query classes remains largely unexplored.
-In particular, supporting cyclic queries, such as the triangle query, has been identified as an important open challenge by \citet{Ren-Survey_2023}.
-Figure \ref{fig:query_patterns}c shows an example of a cyclic (triangle) query. \textbf{In this paper we propose a neuro-symbolic framework for approximating complex queries by maximally leveraging methods for tree-like queries.}